stackevo/spudreq/draft-trammell-spud-req.md

 Since it is implausible that an endpoint has pre-existing trust relationships to all SPUD-aware middleboxes on a certain path in the context of the Internet, SPUD must provide in-band signaling.
 SPUD may in addition also offer mechanisms for out-of-band signaling when appropriate.
+See {{in-band-out-of-band-piggybacked-interleaved-and-reflected-signaling}}
-See {{in-band-out-of- band-piggybacked-and-interleaved-signaling}} for more discussion.
+for more discussion.

 ## Path to Endpoint Signaling